 Megan Barlog loves great stories, be they books, movies, TV shows, or anything in between!
 She has studied both creative writing and screenwriting, and worked for both a library and a major NYC publisher.
 When she’s not writing a novel or screenplay, she’s probably out for a run or binge-watching something on Netflix.

-If you liked this article on animated book trailers you might enjoy How Much Do Book Trailers Really Cost?
+If you liked this article on book trailers and Youtube you might enjoy How Much Do Book Trailers Really Cost?